 Quantitative management objectives for natural production of upper Yakima and basin total spring Chinook adults have been achieved to date (Table 4 and 5).
 Management objectives for smolts were being met for the upper Yakima and for the entire basin prior to a change in the entrainment dynamics at Chandler that has prompted a new estimation method (Table 4 and 5).
-Twenty year goals have also been established and will be included in future reporting.
+Twenty year goals have also been established and will be included in future reporting when a sample of return years has accumulated.